Personal Statement

 • In order to help the VA locate and verify your statements of an event, it is important to be as specific as possible.
 The more details you provide that address the "when, where, and what" the better.
 HOWEVER, if you can provide evidence (award citation, newspaper article, police report, obituaries, etc.) of something happening with your statement all the better! (award citation, newspaper article, police report, obituaries, etc.)

-Example 4 (symptom manifestation - National Guard/Reserve)
+Example 4 (Symptom Manifestation - National Guard/Reserve)

 I joined the Army National Guard in 2010.
 My MOS was cannon crewmember (artillery).
 I had no Hearing issues or Ringing in my ears till after my NTC rotation of 2012.
 During this rotation, I spent the better part of a week continually being surrounded by loud noises.
 Since that NTC rotation, I have noticed hearing issues as well as a continuous ringing in my ears which has not stopped since.